KathyReid/emerge-geelong-2017/README.md

 Well that's exactly the problem that Lewis Bandt solved, when he designed the first Ute at Geelong's Ford plant here in the 1930s.

-Can you imagine life now without cold bear, dry clothes and a way to get around with all your tools?
+Can you imagine life now without cold beer, dry clothes and a way to get around with all your tools?
 I know I can't!

 ## Ideation techniques you can use at home

 Each of the ideas - refrigeration, the Hills Hoist, the Ute - emerged in Geelong (!).

 If you're lacking for ideas, there's many techniques to generate them.

+### Reverse thinking
-We've used something called *REVERSE THINKING* here to think what life would be like without some common ideas and inventions, but there are many others.
-You will have heard of *BRAINSTORMING* and *DAY DREAMING*, but there are many others - *STORY BOARDING*, *MIND MAPPING* and so on.
+We've used something called *REVERSE THINKING* here to think what life would be like without some common ideas and inventions, and this is a really great technique for thinking about how you want a situation to be different from how it is now.

+### Brainstorming and daydreaming
+You will have heard of *BRAINSTORMING* and *DAY DREAMING*, but there are many others.

+### Story boarding and mind mapping
+With *STORY BOARDING* and *MIND MAPPING* you can explore new ideas and the connections between them.

-And with them, you can create your *own* alternate reality ;-)
+Todd has linked some more information up, and with this you can create your *own* alternate reality ;-)

 Thank you